Architectural Relic at Demolition Site

 I found a pretty cool architectural relic yesterday.
 Clinging to the walls of the former Amalgamated Bank building on State Street are plaster details that looked distinctly like they were once in a theater.
 My guess was that over time the details on the bottom levels of this former theater had been scraped away for new retail space.

 I found it fascinating how they are picking apart the structure of the former bank building.
 The project had totally demolished the building next to it, formerly a Men’s Warehouse store at 112 S. State St. And I’m always nosy when it comes to looking at buildings.
-By going back around to the alley, I was able to look into the site and discover this architectural relic.
+By going back around to the alley, just a stone’s throw from where our Loop Interior Architecture Walking Tour begins, I was able to look into the site and discover this architectural relic.
 That’s when my hunt for the relic’s origins began.

 The Orpheum Theatre

 I posted my photo on the Facebook page for Forgotten Chicago last night to see what other people might think.
 Ends up the former Men’s Warehouse was originally the Orpheum Theatre, a vaudeville theater built in 1907.